spesthecat/spesthecat.github/content/projects/web-dev/wear-a-mask.md

 },
 ```
 The marker will start with a fixed position due to the override from `.fixed`, then whatever style from `.transition` is applied, then `.small` is applied which removes all the styles from the other classes.

-# Wrapping Up

-Overall, this was a very fun project to work on with Aidan, although we did of course run into annoying issues like CORS headers, redeploying the API over and over again, and eslint somehow broke for me which was not fun at all.
-We're probably going to do this again next year, and we already have some ideas.
-Just have to wait until everyone is less busy...